Can Foreigners Work Freelance in Japan?

 Avoid freelance work if on an employer-restricted visa

-Apply for permission if eligible
+Apply for permission for extra activities if eligible

-Consider changing to:
+Consider switching to:

 Spouse visa